prashantpiyush/ai-projects/README.md

 for each i and j, ai != aj if i != j
 ```

-The program uses DFS + Back tracking with/whithout contraint propagation to find a magic square which satisfies all the contstraints.
+The program uses DFS + Backtracking with/without constraint propagation to find a magic square that
+satisfies all the constraints.
 **Degree heuristic** and **Minimum remaining value (MRV) heuristics** are used.

 ```